MediaevalPersonDiscoveryTask/Metadata2016/README.md

   Each shot is therefore uniquely identified by its tuple `(corpus_id, video_id, shot_id)`.

-  `/shots/all.shot` contains the concatenation of all those files.
+  `all.shot` contains the concatenation of all those files.
+  `test.shot` contains the list of shots that must be processed.
+This is a subset of `all.shot`.

 ##### `/face_tracking` (face tracking)